 - While the veggies are sauteing, make the grits.
 Follow directions on the side of the quick grits packaging for 4 servings.
 When grits have thickened add the butter, milk and gradually stir in the shredded cheese until everything has melted together.

-- Add shrimp, tomatoes, stock, gumbo seasonings, and paprika, stir well to combine.
-Increase heat to medium-high and continue to cook until shrimp are no longer opaque – about 3 minutes.
+- To the pot with the onions and pepper, add the shrimp, tomatoes, stock, gumbo seasonings, and paprika, stir well to combine.
+Increase heat to medium-high and continue to cook until shrimp are no longer opaque – about 3-5 minutes.

 - To serve spoon grits into a bowl and top with shrimp, veggies and the juice.

 *If you did not have the Gumbeaux Seasoning Blend you can use this Cajun Seasoning Mix: 1 Tbsp Old Bay, 1 teaspoon black pepper, 1/2 teaspoon cayenne pepper, 1 teaspoon celery seed, 2 Tbsp paprika, 1 Tbsp garlic powder, 1 Tbsp dried thyme, 1 Tbsp dried oregano and 1 Tbsp of dried basil

 Promo Code: If you did want to try the Gumbeaux Seasoning use promo code: DITK20 to save 20%.

 This not paid or sponsored in any way, I just really like the seasoning!